How It All Started –

 Whether just starting a company or you have been running an online company for decades, The Academy of Internet Marketing has transformed into the online marketing destination for companies that are serious about substantially growing their online sales.

-Today, The Academy of Internet Marketing (www.theacademyofinternetmarketing.com), is the premier online destination for small to mid-sized e-commerce businesses serious about substantially growing their online sales.
-Plus exclusive access to me, author of Make Each Click Count, The TOP Guide To Success Using Google AdWords.
+Today, The Academy of Internet Marketing (www.theacademyofinternetmarketing.com), is the premier online destination for small to mid-sized eCommerce businesses serious about substantially growing their online sales.
+Plus exclusive access to me, author of the Make Each Click Count book series and host of the Make Each Click Count podcast.

 If you have the dedication and are ready to take your online sales to the next level, then The Academy of Internet Marketing was created for you.
 It provides the tools in the form of knowledge of what works today.
 Join us and see what makes us special and together we will grow your business.